TheRacetrack/racetrack/docs/user.md

   choose to develop your job in
 * Job submission: when you're happy with your code, and you push it to Racetrack to be deployed
-* Fatman: when a job is submitted to Racetrack, Racetrack converts it to a workload and deploys it.
-This workload is called a Fatman
+* Job: when a job is submitted to Racetrack, Racetrack converts it to a workload and deploys it.
+This workload is called a Job
 * Convention: when you pick your Job Type, you will be asked to follow a specific style for that type which Racetrack understands; that style is a Convention
 * Manifest: a YAML file in the root of your Job, which specifies the job type